ssbclarke/madi-core-ames/README.md

 ### Running the Service Locally
 ##### Requirements
 1. [Docker installed](https://docs.docker.com/get-started/)
+2. An OpenAI API Key

+First you must acquire and set the OpenAI key `export OPENAI_API_KEY="..."`.

-To start the service, from the root folder, run: `docker-compose up`
+To start the service, from the root folder, run: `docker-compose up`.

 That will initiate a docker postgres volume (persistence).
 If you want to wipe and refresh the whole storage, run: `docker-compose down -v`